• Newsletters

 When should I start using retinol?

-Mizen recommends her clients to start using retinol when they hit their thirties.
-That's typically when collagen levels in the skin decrease more rapidly.
+Mizen recommends starting retinol in your thirties, when collagen levels in the skin have been shown to decrease more rapidly.
 But almost all ages can reap the rewards of the ingredient.
-"Dermatologists use retinoids for teens with acne, so when I prescribe it I will often explain the long-term benefits and will recommend that they continue to use the retinoid even after I have cleared their acne," says Carroll.
+"Dermatologists use retinoids for teens with acne (note: this should always be done under medical supervision), so when I prescribe it I will often explain the long-term benefits and will recommend that they continue to use the retinoid even after I have cleared their acne," says Carroll.

 How do I incorporate retinol into my skincare routine?